Rebranding is not always the solution, but it became clear that for us it was time to. Here's why..

 We had outgrown what our business originally was.

 Many businesses have a clear idea of who they want to be when they start their business.
-Just as we grow as people and evolve with age, so do businesses.
+However, just as we grow as people and evolve with age, so do businesses.
 When this happens, sometimes there is a huge disconnect from who we have become and what our brand portrays.
-This is when the thoughts of rebranding seam to come into play.
+This is when the thoughts of rebranding seem to come into play.

 When we started our business we were interested in having a large design agency.
 The dream was to have a team of all sorts of designers so that we could tackle anything and everything that a client would ask of us.
 This was our idea of success because graphic designers before us that were successful followed this model.